Cherries Wild: Payday

 After each spin, Biggs will prompt the contestants with a decision: take the payday (the Cash Stash total plus the current money on the reels) and end the game or spin the reels again using a Free Spin.
 If the contestants are out of Free Spins, they can continue to play by forfeiting $10,000 from the Cash Stash to take an additional spin.

 Production

 The series was picked up by Fox on December 16, 2020.
 Originally scheduled to premiere on February 14, 2021, it was postponed by one week due to weather delays at the 2021 Daytona 500.

 Episodes

 Reception

 In November 2021, the series was awarded the inaugural Advanced Advertising Innovation Award at the Advanced Advertising Summit for its support of the relaunch of Pepsi Wild Cherry.
+Tony Maglio, writing in TheWrap, described the show as "basically a glorified Pepsi commercial", further stating that it was a "wildly failed experiment", due to the very poor viewership figures of the final episode.
+In a 2 star out of 5 review by Melissa Camacho for Common Sense Media, it was stated that "many of the questions are extremely easy", with Camacho concluding that "Ultimately, it isn't the most sophisticated of game shows, but one that's fun enough for a half an hour."